Monday, January 28, 2013

 deworming program will bring his strength back.
 A farrier will pull his

 shoes and the vet will be called to pull a coggins right away.
+Let's keep our fingers crossed that he is merely weak, and isn't showing

 signs of EPM.
 I don't know why that thought crossed my mind as I drove